Affinity bias is the unconscious tendency to prefer people who share similar backgrounds, interests, or experiences.

 Passing over people for promotions

-Promotions offer a great opportunity to recognize and reward top talent, but unconscious biases like affinity bias can sometimes influence these decisions.
-Leaders may naturally feel more comfortable advancing colleagues they connect with personally, even when others bring equal or greater qualifications.
+Promotions offer a great opportunity to recognize and reward top talent, but unconscious biases like affinity bias can sometimes influence these decisions, even when leaders don’t intend it.
+Managers often feel more at ease with people they connect with personally.
+That comfort can influence promotion decisions, even when others have equal or stronger performance.
+For example, a manager might advance someone they often chat with informally, overlooking a high performer who’s less socially connected.

-Affinity bias can also show up when leaders evaluate ideas.
-They may unintentionally favor suggestions from people they relate to while brushing off input from others.
-This can make it easier to overlook fresh perspectives, even when they bring valuable insights.
+Affinity bias can also show up when leaders evaluate team members’ ideas.
+They may unintentionally favor suggestions from people they relate to while brushing off input from others, simply because those individuals’ ideas feel more aligned with their own way of thinking.
+This makes it easy to miss out on valuable input from professionals who think differently.

 Overlooking people for praise and rewards

-Employee recognition plays a key role in building a positive workplace culture, but affinity bias can sometimes influence who gets acknowledged.
-Leaders may naturally gravitate toward praising team members they connect with personally, even when others have made equally valuable contributions.
+Employee recognition plays a key role in building a positive company culture, but affinity bias can lead to uneven application.
+Leaders may unintentionally focus praise on team members they relate to more easily, even when others contribute just as much.

 Importance of limiting affinity bias